Cryptocurrency has gone genuinely mainstream over the past few years – and no crypto is more ubiquitous than Bitcoin.

 Upon implementing the crypto asset as a legally recognised form of payment, people in El Salvador could opt to pay for their coffee with a digital wallet containing bitcoins instead of United States dollars.
 However, the country still lacks widespread internet access, making the use of a crypto wallet a challenge for some.
 According to Trading Economics, the percentage of El Salvadorians using the internet in 2020 was 54.6%.

-Many have criticised El Salvador's decision, arguing it puts the country's financial stability at risk.
-In early 2022, the International Monetary Fund (IMF), an international financial institution, urged El Salvador to backtrack its Bitcoin adoption.
+Many have criticised El Salvador's decision, arguing it risks the country's financial stability.
+In early 2022, the International Monetary Fund (IMF), an international financial institution, urged El Salvador to backtrack on its Bitcoin adoption.
 It warned that it would be difficult to provide a loan to the country in the event of economic distress.

 The Central Republic of Africa followed in El Salvador's footsteps, adopting Bitcoin as legal tender in April 2022.
-Though, the local parliament repealed the cryptocurrency's newfound status in the country earlier this year.
+However, the local parliament repealed the cryptocurrency's newfound status in the country earlier this year.

 Bitcoin performance so far

 Despite its price volatility, Bitcoin has delivered some staggering returns.
-It's mind-boggling to think that, as recently as 2016, you could buy a bitcoin token for well under US$1,000.
-The coins are now valued at more than US$40,000 apiece!
+It's mind-boggling to think that, as recently as 2016, you could buy a Bitcoin token for well under US$1,000.
+In March 2024, the coins reached an all-time high price of US$75,830 apiece — albeit short-lived!

 If you choose to invest in Bitcoin, ensure you understand the risks involved.
 And don't invest any money you can't afford to lose.